-In Integrated Math I, students will deal with the understanding of algebra, recognizing the techniques of algebra in dealing with these basic structures, developing the abilities to apply the learned concepts and skills and developing deductive reasoning skills in students.
+In Integrated Math I, students will deal with the algebra, understanding of recognizing techniques of algebra in dealing with these basic structures, developing the abilities to apply the learned concepts and skills and developing deductive reasoning skills in students.
 Topics to be covered include: the relationships between quantities, linear and exponential relationships, reasoning with equations (linear and exponential), descriptive statistics, connecting algebra and geometry with coordinates, rigid motions, and geometric properties.

-MA522 Integrated Math II MA522E Integrated Math II Enriched
+MA2010 Integrated Math II

+MA2110 Integrated Math II Enriched

+MA2310 Integrated Math II Foundations